moorara/cherry/README.md

 You can take a look at [examples](./examples) to see how you can use and configure Cherry.

+## Docker

+The docker image for Cherry includes all the required tools and is accessible at [moorara/cherry](https://hub.docker.com/r/moorara/cherry).

 ## Development

 | Command           | Description                                          |